Hindustani-speaking world: Pakistan

-Hindi is spoken widely across India, particularly in the northern and central regions.
-It is the primary language in states such as Uttar Pradesh, Bihar, Madhya Pradesh, and Delhi.
-According to the 2011 census of India, Hindi is the most spoken language in the country.
-Urdu is also a significant language, particularly in states like Uttar Pradesh, Telangana, and Jammu and Kashmir, with around 5% of the population identifying it as their first language.

 Nepal

 In Nepal, Hindustani is spoken primarily in the Terai region.
 Hindi is widely understood and used in media, education, and daily communication among the Nepali population, particularly among the Madhesi community.

 Afghanistan

 In Afghanistan, a significant number of speakers use Urdu, particularly around the city of Kabul.
-The language reflects historical ties with India and the influence of Bollywood culture.
+The language reflects the influence of India's Bollywood culture, and also of the Afghan refugees in Pakistan who studied Urdu and became exposed to Urdu media.

 Bangladesh

 Hakim Habibur Rahman, one of the leading Urdu writers from Dhaka.

 In Bangladesh, the Dhakaiya Urdu dialect is still spoken around Old Dhaka.
 Further, Hindi is popular due to the influence of Bollywood movies.

 Saudi Arabia

-In Saudi Arabia, a significant number of expatriates from India and Pakistan speak Urdu.
+In Saudi Arabia, a significant number of expatriates from India and Pakistan speak Hindustani.
 The language serves as a means of communication among the South Asian diaspora in the country.

 Europe

 United Kingdom

-Immigration from the Indian subcontinent from British Raj times has resulted in a growing popularity for the Urdu language in the UK, however the history of the language take roots in the early 1800s, where it was taught as a foreign language as a requirement to join the Indian Civil Service.
+Immigration from the Indian subcontinent from British Raj times has resulted in a growing popularity for the language in the UK.
+However the history of the language take roots in the early 1800s, when Urdu was taught as a foreign language as a requirement to join the Indian Civil Service.
 Since the 20th century, it has become standardised for education from a primary level to a PhD in Urdu.
 It is also considered as the lingua franca among British South Asians, particularly British Pakistanis.